 Gallstones or alcohol cause more than 8 in 10 cases of acute pancreatitis.
 Other causes of acute pancreatitis are rare.

 About a third of cases of acute pancreatitis are associated with alcohol, although the relationship is not clear.
 Few individuals who abuse alcohol go on to develop alcoholic pancreatitis.
 However, it seems that whilst alcohol itself does not damage the cells of the pancreas, it makes them more sensitive to damage from other causes such as smoking, high fat content in the blood or infections.
 Many patients with chronic alcoholic pancreatitis have a history of recurrent acute pancreatitis triggered by alcohol abuse.

-- High blood fat levels - hypertriglyceridaemia.
-This is reported to cause 1-4% of all cases of acute pancreatitis and up to 56% of pancreatitis cases during pregnancy.
+This is known as hypertriglyceridaemia.
+It is reported to cause 1-4% of all cases of acute pancreatitis and up to 56% of pancreatitis cases during pregnancy.

 These include the following:

 - Viral infections (for example, the mumps virus, HIV).